 Once humans have been infected, the virus is spread the same way other cold-causing viruses do — through close person-to-person contact.
 It is spread through the fluids of infected people from coughing and sneezing, by touching an infected person’s hands or face, through particles in the air, or by touching things that infected people have touched.

-Unfortunately, it can be spread even without a person exhibiting symptoms since as many as 50% of people are thought to be asymptomatic.
+Unfortunately, it can be spread even without a person exhibiting symptoms since around 40% of people are thought to be asymptomatic.

 On March 11, 2020, the World Health Organization (WHO) officially declared the COVID-19 outbreak as a worldwide health pandemic.
 2 days later, former President Trump declared a National Emergency in the U.S. This allowed the government to mobilize additional resources to combat the virus.